getgort/gort-guide/guide/source/sections/dynamic-command-configuration.rst

 Layers
 ------

+There are four layers:

 ..
 Gort allows you to refine the values of these dynamic configurations
-.. based on the room the command is invoked from, the user that invokes the
+.. based on the channel the command is invoked from, the user that invokes the
 .. command, or a combination of both.
 For example, this would allow you to
 .. configure the `twitter <https://github.com/cogcmd/twitter>`__ bundle to
 .. tweet from a special support account when invoked from your ``#support``